gramineproject/graphene/Documentation/manpages/gsc.rst

 Using Graphene's trusted command line arguments
 -----------------------------------------------

-When :option:`--insecure-args <gsc-build --insecure-args>` is not specified, :command:`gsc build` uses the existing Docker image's entrypoint and cmd fields to identify the trusted arguments.
+When :option:`--insecure-args <gsc-build --insecure-args>` is *not* specified, :command:`gsc build` uses the existing Docker image's entrypoint and cmd fields to identify the trusted arguments.
 These arguments are stored in :file:`trusted_argv`.
 This file is only generated when :option:`--insecure-args
-<gsc-build --insecure-args>` is not specified.
-As a result any arguments spefied
+<gsc-build --insecure-args>` is *not* specified.
+As a result any arguments
-during :command:`docker run` are ignored.
+specified during :command:`docker run` are ignored.

-Application-specific Manifest Files
+Application-specific manifest files
 -----------------------------------

 Each application loaded by Graphene requires a separate manifest file.